 Forcing an employee to change or abandon their religious beliefs as a condition of employment.

-A skilled Religious Discrimination Attorney can be crucial to helping you combat workplace discrimination based on your religious beliefs.
+A skilled religious discrimination attorney in Los Angeles can be crucial to helping you combat workplace discrimination based on your religious beliefs.
 Here is how they can assist you in winning your case:

 By enlisting the support of a skilled Religious Discrimination Attorney, you gain a legal advocate who is committed to protecting your rights, navigating the complexities of the legal system, and pursuing the best possible outcome in your case.